SantiagoH1997/share-event/README.md

 ## Usage

 You need to have an element with a data-share-event="share-event" attribute.
 This will be your container.
-Inside, place a button with a data-share-event="btn-toggle" attribute and a ul element with a data-share-event="options" attribute holding anchor tags with a data-share-event attribute.
-The value for each of these should be your desired calendar option.
+Inside, place a button with a data-share-event="btn-toggle" attribute.
+Modify the code below to your needs.

 ```html